-Natural cycle IVF is recommended for women who need fertility treatments but who cannot tolerate fertility medications, do not respond well to the medications, and/or have had breast or ovarian cancer, It also appeals to women who have ethical objections to embryo reduction or who want a more holistic, natural approach to overcoming infertility.
-Plus, it has the added advantage of being less expensive, requires fewer uncomfortable procedures, and results in fewer multiple births.
+Natural cycle IVF is recommended for women who need fertility treatments but who cannot tolerate fertility medications, do not respond well to the medications, and/or have had breast or ovarian cancer.
+It also appeals to women who have ethical objections to embryo reduction or who want a more holistic, natural approach to overcoming infertility.
+Plus, it has the added advantage of being less expensive, requires fewer uncomfortable procedures, and resulting in fewer multiple births.

 However, it may not be for everyone.
 Women who have irregular cycles will find it difficult or impossible to use this method.
 Additionally, most practitioners require women to be 35 or under, to have normal FSH and other hormone levels, and to have no other medical issues that may interfere.

 For all of the benefits of natural cycle IVF, it has one distinct disadvantage: the fact that the exact timing of ovulation is difficult to predict.
 Sometimes a woman ovulates too soon, before the egg from that cycle can be collected.
 Therefore, it’s not as reliable as traditional IVF for harvesting eggs.
 However, once the egg is harvested, the success rates are similar to those for traditional IVF.
 In some cases, doctors recommend the option of a modified form of natural cycle IVF, in which a woman is given medication to prevent premature ovulation, and then an ovulation-inducing injection when the egg is fully mature.
 The egg is then harvested within the next 36 hours.